Hunted Down and Other Tales

 The Poor Writer is a ‘beat by beat’ remix of Clarke's 'Poor Artist', relocating much of its setting to Facebook messages in a contemporary Australia.

-The final story with the unlikely title Hi, I’d Like To Add You To My Professional Network on LinkedIn remixes ‘Hunted Down’ with remixer Simon Groth taking the place of Clarke.
-The story begins with Groth’s previously published characters accosting him as per the original story, until Marcus Clarke himself appears, incensed at the butchery that is happening with his work.
+The final story with the unlikely title Hi, I’d Like To Add You To My Professional Network on LinkedIn remixes ‘Hunted Down’ where I step into the story, taking the place of Clarke.
+The story begins with my previously published characters accosting me as per the original story, until Marcus Clarke himself appears, incensed at the butchery that is happening with his work.

-The much more readily available second edition preserves much of the playfulness and design of the original in a package that's more friendly for mass production.
+The current edition preserves as much of the playfulness and design of the original as possible in a package that's more friendly for mass production.